Anindya Sinha

 Anindya (Rana) Sinha is an Indian primatologist.
 He is a professor at the National Institute of Advanced Studies (NIAS), India.

 Early life

-After obtaining an undergraduate degree in botany from the University of Calcutta in 1983, he went on to earn a postgraduate degree in the same university in 1985, specializing in cytogenetics.
+Sinha was born in 1954, to Prabhat Mukherjee and Arundhati Devi.
+He was nine months old when his parents separated in 1955.
+He obtained an undergraduate degree in botany from the University of Calcutta in 1983, and a postgraduate degree from the same university in 1985, specializing in cytogenetics.

 Career

 He is on the executive board of Nature Conservation Foundation, India.
-His research is mostly centered on the field of cognition and consciousness of bonnet macaque (Macaca radiata) but he also has been involved in many genetics projects on Indian primates.
+His research is mostly centered on the field of cognition and consciousness of bonnet macaque (Macaca radiata) but he has also been involved in genetics projects on Indian primates.
 He is also involved with Biology Olympiad as the leader of the Indian team.

-He is the son of the Indian director and film-maker, Tapan Sinha. and filmmaker / actress / singer Arundhati Devi.
+He is the son of the Indian director and filmmaker Tapan Sinha and filmmaker / actress / singer Arundhati Devi.
 In 2009, he was chosen as a TED Fellow.